 Should you get the Discover it Cash Back card?

 The Discover it Cash Back credit card is a great option for people who are looking to supercharge their cash back rewards.
 The ability to earn 5 percent cash back on up to $1,500 in purchases each quarter is an excellent return on spending.
-If you play your cards right, you earn up to $600 cash back your first year, thanks to Discover’s Cashback Match.
+If you play your cards right, you would earn up to $600 cash back your first year, thanks to Discover’s Cashback Match.

 The card is best suited for cash back enthusiasts who don’t mind activating categories each quarter and would love to spend the extra time strategizing purchases to fit the category rotation schedule.